Kyrie Eleison

-In the Traditional Latin Mass or the Tridentine Mass, Kyrie Eleison was prayed three, followed by three Christe Eleison or “Christ, have mercy” and another three Kyrie Eleison.
-But why there are first three Kyrie Eleison, three Christe Eleison and another three Kyrie Eleison?
-Simple answer is the Holy Trinity.
+In the Traditional Latin Mass, the first Kyrie Eleison was prayed three times, followed by three Christe Eleison or “Christ, have mercy” and another three Kyrie Eleison.
+Why is it necessary to recite each of these three times?
+The simple answer is the Holy Trinity.
 Three Persons, one God.
 The first three Kyrie Eleison is for God the Father, the three Christe Eleison is for our Lord, Jesus Christ, God the Son and the last three Kyrie Eleison is for the God the Holy Spirit.
-Each Person has three-fold prayer that symbolize that the three Persons in the Holy Trinity are equal.
-But during the Vatican II, in the Mass of Pope Paul VI, the prayer was no longer used in Greek then each three-fold was reduced into two.
-One of the reasons of reducing it into two-fold it is because the Protestants hated the repeated prayer.
+The three persons in the Holy Trinity are equal and each person has a three-fold prayer.
+However, in the Mass of Pope Paul VI, the prayer was no longer used in Greek, and each threefold was reduced to two.
+One of the reasons for reducing it to twofold is because the Protestants hate repeated prayer.

 The Kyrie Eleison was also used in the beginning of the Litanies.